waterdrinkerAP/deathland/Deathland_lore.md

 -Yeaaas...
 This is what some creatures here called me.<br/>
 -Oh no!
 I am literaly the only person in this realm that will help you, believe it or not.
 But first you need to get me out of here!
 Only we can help each other.<br/>
 -Ok but how can you help me ?<br/>
-- I know how to defeat the rulers of thy realm!
+-I know how to defeat the rulers of thy realm!
 As well as how to bring you back to Terrene.<br/>
-- Terrene...
+-Terrene...
 You mean...
 You know how to bring me back to life ?<br/>
-- Yes!
+-Yes!
 And I will.
 Just you need to get me out of here!<br/>
-- Ok then, how should I do that?<br/>
+-Ok then, how should I do that?<br/>
-- It will not be easy.
+-It will not be easy.
 You will need to find Empress Ov Pinks - Plum'fe.
 You need to steal her key to this shaft so I can climb out.<br/>
-- Where can I find her?<br/>
+-Where can I find her?<br/>
-- *esfe afegv egfer*<br/>
+-*esfe afegv egfer*<br/>
-- What?
+-What?
 You are too far away, I can't hear.<br/>
 -* dsfsd refg s sfws*<br/>
-- Ok you know what?
+-Ok you know what?
 I will find her by myself, don't worry.
 I will be back soon.<br/>
-- Be careful dodger!
+-Be careful dodger!
 Don't consume any *safs fse*, because they will *safew* you!<br/>
-- I can't hear you, but ok!
+-I can't hear you, but ok!
 I will deal with it.<br/>

 [Short story points]:
 Kavadar fights the Brown King, Passes through the Purple biome, Fights the Pink ruler, steals here key but doesn't manage to kill here, goes around the Purple biome but the Purple ruler